Over Fluxing in Transformer

 The Flux density of the CRGO Core:

 The flux density of the core can be controlled during the design stage of the transformer.
-The flux density of the core can be controlled by adjusting the cross-sectional area of the core during transformer designing.
+The flux density of the core can be controlled by adjusting the cross-sectional area of the core during transformer design.
 The flux through the core is the product of the flux density and the cross-sectional area of the core(Φ=B*A).
 The flux density of the core can be reduced by increasing the cross-sectional area of the core.

 The voltage induced in the primary when the sinusoidal voltage is applied is